-- 1. This ordinance shall be applicable to all site plans and subdivisions for the following major developments that require preliminary or final site plan or subdivision review: - a.
-Non-residential major developments; and - b.
-Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
+- 1. This ordinance shall be applicable to the following developments: - a.
+Non-residential major and minor developments; and - b.
+Aspects of residential major and minor developments that are not preempted by the Residential Site Improvement Standards at N.J.A.C.
 5:21. - 2.
-This ordinance shall also be applicable to all major developments undertaken by the Borough of Chatham. - D. Compatibility with Other Permit and Ordinance Requirements
+This ordinance shall also be applicable to all major developments undertaken by the Borough of Chatham.

+D. Compatibility with Other Permit and Ordinance Requirements

-Development approvals issued for subdivisions and site plans pursuant to this ordinance are to be considered an integral part of development approvals under the subdivision and site plan review process and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
+Development approvals issued pursuant to this ordinance are to be considered an integral part of development approvals and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
 In their interpretation and application, the provisions of this ordinance shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare.

-This ordinance is not intended to interfere with, abrogate, or annul any other ordinances, rule or regulation, statute, or other provision of law except that, where any provision of this ordinance imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, the more restrictive provisions or higher standards shall control.
+This ordinance is not intended to interfere with, abrogate, or annul any other ordinances, rule or regulation, statute, or other provision of law except that, where any provision of this ordinance imposes restrictions different from those imposed by any other ordinance, rule, or regulation, or other provision of law, the more restrictive provisions or higher standards shall control.